andrewcylaw/patent-fetcher/README.md

 - Exception handling
   - I am intentionally raising generic `HTTPErrors` and `ValueErrors`, but a real system would have custom exception types, tracebacks, and other error handling like retries
 - Testing
-  - Full unit testing would
+  - Full unit testing (current project implements some basic unit testing but is not fully comprehensive / exhaustive) and takes some shortcuts with monkeypatching
 - Production
   - Other productionizing tools, such as `flake8`, `mypy`, `black`, `precommit` were omitted for brevity, but normally they would be included